 November 19, 2020 - 12:04

-It has since been announced that several monthly titles have been cancelled due to lack of sales, leading some customers to believe it heralds the end of monthly comic books.
+This year, several monthly titles have been cancelled due to lack of sales, leading some customers to believe it heralds the end of monthly comic books.

 One longtime comic book creator suggested that as the narrow market for mainstream comic books continues to shrink, the conventional monthly floppy may price point itself out of business, to be replaced by digital delivery, presumably serialized, to then potentially be repackaged for bookstore sales.

 Have these products outlived their commercial viability, destined to become near forgotten relics of a more innocent age, like the many pulp magazines and radio shows of the 1930s?

 As characters of both companies have become part of the current cultural fabric, publishing monthly comic books is a lesser priority in the big corporate picture – as unnecessary as new Mickey Mouse or Bugs Bunny material produced on any regular basis.

 I’m confident major properties such as Superman and Batman will continue to be financially exploited in some way, and other associated characters, as well.
 If the Justice League is expected to survive, it will of course need supporting players such as Green Lantern, Flash and Wonder Woman.